Restaurants in Rio De Janeiro

 Telephone: (0)21 2227 0837

 As the name suggests, Azul Marinho is a quiet, sophisticated restaurant near the beach with a great seafood menu.
-Famed for their Moqueca (Brazilian seafood stew) with shrimp, cod, lobster, crab and octopus, the restaurant has a lovely outdoor dining area with ocean views from which to enjoy it.
+Famed for their Moqueca (Brazilian seafood stew) with shrimp, cod, lobster, crab and octopus, the restaurant has a lovely outdoor dining area with beautiful ocean views.
 Open daily for lunch and dinner, reservations recommended.

 Address: Avenida Francisco Bhering S/N, Arpoador